dnjulek/vapoursynth-zboxblur/README.md

 ``zig build -Doptimize=ReleaseFast``

+If you don't have vapoursynth installed you must provide the include path with ``-Dvsinclude=...``.

 ### TODO
 1. Float support (which will be less fast because it cannot divide with bitshift).
 2. hradius and vradius.